cyberwombat/activecampaign-helper/README.md

 This plugin allows filtering of the AC tracking snippet to add an email address.
 The native AC snippet only checks for logged in users.
 This plugin allows using hooks (ex: WooCommerce checkout hook) to use an email address from a non logged in user as well as through JavaScript (ex: parsing a form).

-This plugin requires the presence of the ActiveCampaign plugin with tracking on.
+This plugin requires the presence of the ActiveCampaign plugin (by AC) with tracking on.

 ## Installation

-Ensure the ActiveCampaign plugn from AC is installed and set up in order for this plugin to work.
+Ensure the ActiveCampaign plugin from AC is installed and set up in order for this plugin to work.

 ## Usage